 Montessori classrooms are characterized by mixed age groups allowing students to work on lessons and skills that are at their individual level of readiness.

-Toddler Program enrolls children from 18 months of age up to 36 months
+Our Toddler Program enrolls children from 18 months to 36 months of age.

 Children’s House classrooms enroll children ages three to six years old.
 All students entering Children’s House must be able to use the bathroom independently.